 The next stage, once your application has been acceptable, is to organise your moving in day.
 We know as Estate agents in Ashford for many years that there are many different things to consider when booking this day and we will be as helpful and flexible as we possibly can.
 At this point, a contract and completion fee of £175 (inc. VAT) which is non-refundable should you withdraw, should be paid to secure your completion date.

 The next stage will be to arrange payments for your rent in advance and deposit.
 Under normal circumstances the deposit will be the equivalent of one month’s rent +£100 and we will confirm all amounts of the cost of the property to rent in writing to you prior to the commencement of the tenancy.
 If pets have been agreed, there is an additional £250 deposit per animal.
 You can arrange to pay by BACS at least 3 working days prior or simply cash on the day.
-We will require a copy of suitable protection insurance and can arrange for this to be in place to protect you and the property giving you peace of mind.
+We will require a copy of suitable protection insurance which must be in place to protect you and the property giving you peace of mind.

 Unlike many other estate agents in Ashford, we will meet you at the property at the arranged time and request that all parties, including guarantors, are present to sign all relevant documentation.
 We will show you where all the services and emergency shut off's are as well as showing you how to work the heating and hot water system.
 Once we have completed the transaction, the keys will be handed to you and the tenancy commences.
 It really is as easy as that!